You are here: Home > Justice > Civil law > Negligence and compensation in a civil case

 It is not enough to have been in an accident or to have suffered injury in order to obtain compensation from the courts.
 It must be clear that the party or parties you have sued were to blame for the accident and the injuries that you have suffered.

-It may be the case that a number of people are partly to blame for an accident, including the person suing.
-In that situation, the court will apportion or divide the blame between the different people involved.
-For example, a driver who suffered injury in a car accident in circumstances where he/she wasn't wearing a seat-belt may be 15% to blame for the injuries he/she suffered.
-As a result, the court may only award him/her 85% of the compensation that his/her injuries are valued at.
+For example, a driver who suffered injury in a car accident in circumstances where they were not wearing a seat-belt may be 15% to blame for the injuries they suffered.
+As a result, the court may only award then 85% of the compensation that their injuries are valued at.

-Your claim for compensation will be divided into two parts;
+Your claim for compensation will be divided into two parts.

 General damages